Listen to an audio file of this tool.

 Now Is the Right Time!

-As a parent, you play an essential role in your teen’s success.
-There are intentional ways to grow a healthy parent-teen relationship while building essential listening skills in your teens.
+As a parent or someone in a parenting role, you play an essential role in your 18-year-old teen’s success.
+There are intentional ways to grow a healthy parent-teen relationship while building essential listening skills in your teen.

-Your teen’s success depends upon their ability to listen and understand what you and others are telling them.
-Listening skills can support your teen’s ability to engage in healthy relationships with friends, relatives, and teachers, and aid their focus and ability to learn at school.
-For example, we know teens must listen to their teacher if they are to follow directions and successfully navigate expectations at school.
+Your teen’s success depends upon their ability to listen and understand what you and others are communicating.
+Listening skills can support your teen’s ability to engage in healthy relationships, to focus, and to learn.
+For example, teens must listen to their teacher if they are to follow directions and successfully navigate expectations at school.
 Not surprisingly, better listening skills are associated with school success.

-Yet, we all face challenges when it comes to listening.
-The average person listens with only 25% efficiency.1 With screens occupying several hours of our teen’s day, their opportunity to interact with others in-person and exercise listening skills may be less than with previous generations.
-And, listening skills require an individual to cultivate a number of other important skills like impulse control, focused attention, empathy, and nonverbal and verbal communication.
+Yet, anyone can face challenges when it comes to listening.
+With screens, including mobile devices, engaging people for hours a day, opportunities to interact with your teen and exercise listening skills may be missed.
+Listening skills require the use of a number of other important skills like impulse control, focused attention, empathy, and nonverbal and verbal communication.

-The key to many parenting challenges, like building essential listening skills, is finding ways to communicate so that both your needs and your teen’s needs are met.
-The steps below include specific and practical strategies to prepare you.
+For parents or those in a parenting role, the key to many challenges, like building essential listening skills, is finding ways to communicate so that both your needs and your teen’s needs are met.
+The steps below include specific and practical strategies to prepare you in growing this vital skill.

 Whether it’s your fifteen-year-old walking away frustrated while you are talking or your nineteen-year-old daydreaming during their teacher’s instructions and not understanding how to do their research paper, establishing regular ways of practicing listening skills can prepare your teen for family, school, and life success.